Gimly-Blockchain/gimly-ssi-nfc-react-native/README.md

 [**SignCredentialResponse**](src/types/SignCredentialResponse.md)

-# Adding a proof to a presentation
+# Adding a Proof to a Presentation
 Sign the supplied presentation using the key on the NFC card, adding a proof and making it a verifiable presentation.
 Please note that verifiable presentations cannot be stored, as the nature of Verifiable Presentations is to use them on singular invocations only

 ```